Oleg Sadikov

 Case study 2: Arklign

 Over 5,000 test cases, 95% of test coverage, and 12K+ bugs logged.
 Could we imagine that the dental platform could improve so significantly?
-Independent testing services enhance the project’s quality across different platforms and devices.
+Independent testing enhance the project’s quality across different platforms and devices.
 Just three QA specialists (and their specialized testing expertise) ensured excellent performance and user experience.

 Software quality improvement isn’t an overnight process.
 However, who said that it must be nong-winded?